Pest control hub

 Why is it a problem?

 Royal fern can naturalise and form dense colonies in a range of wetland habitats, especially in disturbed areas and under the shade of willows or manuka.
-The plants displace other small native wetland plants.
+This plant also displaces other small native wetland plants.